ISISMuon/MuonDataLib/docs/source/dev/setup.rst

 However, some setup is required.
 In your conda environment enter :code:`conda update pre-commit` and once its complete type :code:`pre-commit install`.
 This will create a bash file that will produce an error when you try to use it (known issue for Windows).
-The exit your conda environment with :code:`conda deactivate`.
+To exit your conda environment type :code:`conda deactivate` into the terminal.
 Then you can reset your environment (but it keeps the bash file) with :code:`conda env update --file MuonDataLib.yml --prune`.
 Once this is complete you will be able to use pre-commit.